UlisesJaramillo/WebBerricht/README.md

 **WebBerricht** is a system designed for managing medical appointments, built following the hexagonal architecture.
 It connects to the external **Alephoo API** to obtain and manage appointments, patient, and professional data, as well as to cancel appointments.
 The data retrieved is converted into messages and stored locally in an **SQLite** database.

+The stored messages are subsequently used to send SMS notifications through **SMS Masivo** to each patient for appointment confirmation.
+The system awaits a response from the patient, which can automatically cancel the appointment if needed.
+This process helps to save time and effort for the company by automating appointment management and reducing manual intervention.

 ## Architecture

 The project is based on **hexagonal architecture** (also known as ports and adapters), which ensures a clear separation between business logic and external infrastructures (such as APIs and databases).
 This approach facilitates scalability and system maintainability.